awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 X1 instances are well suited for the following applications:

-+ In\-memory databases such SAP HANA, including SAP\-certified support for Business Suite S/4HANA, Business Suite on HANA \(SoH\), Business Warehouse on HANA \(BW\), and Data Mart Solutions on HANA\.
++ In\-memory databases such as SAP HANA, including SAP\-certified support for Business Suite S/4HANA, Business Suite on HANA \(SoH\), Business Warehouse on HANA \(BW\), and Data Mart Solutions on HANA\.
 For more information, see [SAP HANA on the AWS Cloud](https://aws.amazon.com//sap/solutions/saphana/)\.

 + Big\-data processing engines such as Apache Spark or Presto\.